 - highlights a diversity of views in region Victoria about onshore conventional gas

 - provides a baseline for future measurement of social acceptance of onshore conventional gas exploration and production.

 A detailed landscape inventory will be prepared to identify key natural resource, cultural, environmental, agricultural and other land use values in areas identified as having a higher potential for onshore conventional gas.

 These resource planning activities, conducted in parallel with the geoscientific and environmental studies, will ensure that future decisions about gas exploration and development include a clear understanding of community views and are appropriate to local land uses and features.

-For out more about Otway Basin resource planning and land use.
+For out more about Resource and land use planning.